RishikaGhosh/TEXT-EDITOR/README.md

 ``` js
 this.buffer = 4;
 ```
-1.Buffer objects are used to represent a fixed length sequence of bytes.
+* Buffer objects are used to represent a fixed length sequence of bytes.

-2.It restricts the the number of undo operations done by the stack.
+* It restricts the the number of undo operations done by the stack.

 So basically, it makes sure that the undo operations are performed sequentially.